HengyuLi-Ozaki-lab/kite_population_simulator/README.md

 ## Use of generative AI

-Beyond the models evaluated here, generative AI tools were used throughout the project: Claude (Anthropic, via Claude Code) for research planning, analysis code and evaluation records, and GPT-6 Astra (OpenAI, via the Codex CLI) for design discussions and for drafting the manuscript text.
+Beyond the models evaluated here, generative AI tools were used throughout the project: Claude (Anthropic, via Claude Code) for analysis code and evaluation records.
 The author directed the work and takes full responsibility for all content.

 ## Citation